THE INFILTRATED EYE

 Although sable hair has been a tried and true tool for cartoonists for many years, modern technology has provided us with many synthetic options which are quite acceptable, for a fraction of the cost.
 Not to spend all day on the subject of sable, the short version is this:

 So called Sable hair, which is used to make the Raphael 8404 series, the Winsor & Newton Series 7, and many others, comes from the tail of the Siberian weasel.
 Global climate change has affected how these hairs grow on these critters and the import and export of the hair itself is sometimes slowed by various red tape involving permits.
 And, naturally, a lot of us do not wish to be exploiting animals for such things anyway.
 The best thing I can recommend to you, today, here in lovely Seattle, is to consult your nearby art supply retailer, ask for the cartoonists on the staff, and get their advice on acceptable synthetic alternatives.
-Believe me, there are still many, many people who will swear up and down (often to an almost irrational, silly level) that you have to have sable.
+Believe me, there are still many, many people who will swear up and down that you have to have sable.
 That's fine and I respect their opinions, but until you're getting commissions and have money to blow on such things, skip them for now.
 If you find all of this fascinating and wish to learn more of the story, click on this link

 There is a particular refillable brush pen which, while expensive compared to other brush pens, is significantly cheaper than sable brushes, is synthetic hair, maintains an excellent point, travels easily (it comes with a cap, like most other pens) and is one of my favorite items in my travel sketching bag.